Joe Ranft: Death and legacy

 On August 16, 2005, Ranft, 45, and his friend Eric Frierson, 39, were passengers in Ranft's 2004 Honda Element, which was being driven by another friend, Elegba Earl, 32.
-Earl suddenly lost control and crashed through a guard rail while northbound on Highway 1.
-The SUV tumbled down a cliff and plunged 130 ft into the mouth of the Navarro River where it meets the Pacific Ocean in Mendocino County, killing both Ranft and Earl instantly.
-Frierson survived by escaping through the sun roof, though he received moderate injuries.
+Earl suddenly lost control and crashed through a guard rail while northbound on Highway 1 in Mendocino County, California.
+The SUV tumbled down a cliff and plunged 130 ft into the mouth of Navarro River, killing Ranft and Earl instantly.
+Frierson was injured, but survived by escaping through the sunroof.
+Cars and Corpse Bride, for which he was respectively a director and producer, were released posthumously and dedicated to him.

-Ranft died during the production of Cars, which he co-directed and voice acted in.
-The film and tie-in game are dedicated to his memory, as is Tim Burton's Corpse Bride, on which Ranft was executive producer.
 His remains were cremated.

 Ranft has been recognized by colleagues and in various tributes in animated films released after his death.
 Henry Selick called him "the story giant of our generation."
 In honor of Ranft, in Selick's animated film production Coraline, the moving SUV that moves Coraline into her new apartment is emblazoned with a "Ranft Moving, Inc." logo.
 The movers themselves are modeled after Ranft and his brother Jerome, who voiced one of the movers.
-Jerome took over most of Ranft's voice roles following his brother’s death.
+Jerome took over most of Ranft's voice roles following his death.
 The 2010 Blu-Ray and DVD re-release of Toy Story 2 includes a special feature that focuses on Ranft and his accomplishments titled "Celebrating Our Friend Joe Ranft".
 Ranft did early drawings for the character of Finn McMissile in an unused scene from the film Cars, and his drawings were later used in creating the character for Cars 2.
-John Lasseter has cited Ranft as being one of the main inspirations for the character of Mater from those films, and described his influence as being "all over Cars 2".
-In the film Inside Out, the character of Jangles the clown is based on a character created by Ranft outside of Pixar named "Buttocks the Clown", according to co-director Ronnie del Carmen and story artist Domee Shi.
+John Lasseter has cited Ranft as being one of the main inspirations for the character of Mater from the Cars films and described his influence as being "all over Cars 2".
+In the film Inside Out, the character of Jangles the Clown is based on a character created by Ranft outside of Pixar named "Buttocks the Clown", according to co-director Ronnie del Carmen and story artist Domee Shi.
 The end credits of the Pixar film Coco showcase a digital ofrenda with pictures of many Pixar employees and their loved ones who had previously died, including Ranft.
 Additionally, the 2020 film Soul includes his name on a wall of previous mentors to the character 22.